ama440/finalproject611/README.md

            611-final-project
 ```

 where you should replace `yourpassword` with a password of your choosing.
 You then visit http://localhost:8787 via a browser on your machine to access the machine and development environment.
+Log in using the username "rstudio" and the password you set when launching the container.

 Once the RStudio server is running, first make `work` the working directory.
 You can then reproduce the report by running `make writeup.pdf` in the terminal within the Docker container.
 Running `make clean` will remove the writeup and generated figures from the repository.